How to Break Out of a Victim Mentality – Part 3

 Stop being codependent

-What I don’t like about the story is how codependent the character Bella is.
-Yes, I realise she is a teenager, which is the only reason I can tolerate her sappy behaviour.
+I realize Bella is meant to be a teenager, which is the only reason I can tolerate her behavior.
 Even taking her age into consideration, she can get on my nerves.
-Maybe because she reminds me of how codependent and needy I was as a teenager with my first boyfriend - cringe.
+Maybe because she reminds me of how codependent and needy I was as a teenager with my first boyfriend – cringe.

 If you think there are not any real Bella’s out in the world – think again.
-There are plenty of them and a lot of them are not teenagers.
+There are plenty of them and a lot of them aren’t teenagers.
 Albeit most of them live without the vampires and werewolves factor, instead substituting them for bad relationships based on neediness and the complete inability to be alone or stand on one’s own two feet.

 If you cannot be independent and are constantly expecting people to save you or complete you – you need to have a long, hard look at why you are so internally unhappy.
-You need to find a way to harness your own internal happiness, instead of always seeking validation and acceptance outside of yourself.

 Focus on what is important to you